Natalie A. Hoernschemeyer

 Areas of Practice:

-Natalie regularly speaks on education law for state and local conferences, including the Missouri Association of School Personnel Administrators, Missouri Association of School Administrators, Missouri Council of School Administrators, Missouri Association of School Business Officials, Missouri Association of Rural Education, Missouri Association of Secondary School Principals, Missouri United School Insurance Council and Educational Office Professionals Conference.
+Natalie is a frequent speaker for education organizations across Missouri, including the Missouri Association of School Personnel Administrators, Missouri Association of School Administrators, Missouri Council of School Administrators, Missouri Association of School Business Officials, Missouri Association of Rural Education, Missouri Association of Secondary School Principals, Missouri United School Insurance Council, and the Educational Office Professionals Conference.

-Additional Achievements.
-Natalie has taught advanced school law courses in the graduate program at Maryville University and prior to practicing, she served as a judicial law clerk to the Honorable Clifford H. Ahrens in the Missouri Court of Appeals Eastern District.
+Prior to entering private practice, Natalie served as a judicial law clerk to the Honorable Clifford H. Ahrens of the Missouri Court of Appeals, Eastern District.

 Education